Ellam Inba Mayyam: Plot

 The terrified Mudaliyar confesses the crime to his secretary, who accidentally sees Velu up and about and realizes that the entire episode of Velu's murder was a sham to trick Mudaliyar in the first place.
 He reports this back to Mudaliyar, who approaches the actual rowdy Rakkappan and arranges for him to kill Velu.
 Madhavi who hears about this plan appeals to her father to see reason that Velu had not actually harmed him and was only demanding the share of money due to him, albeit in a different way.
 When his daughter-in-law Gomathi reaffirms that she is a graduate from a respectable family, he realizes that Velu had indeed not done anything wrong and sets out with his daughter to stop Rakkappan.
 But by the time they get to the hideout, Rakkappan stabs Velu.
 A distraught Mudaliyar confesses to his past mistakes and declares that he will donate his fortune to charity, at which point Velu rises and reveals that his stabbing is yet another trick to force Mudaliyar to reveal his real self.
 Velu is reunited with Madhavi and all are happy.

 Production

 Kamal Haasan sported at least seven different getups in the film.

 Soundtrack

 The music was composed by Ilaiyaraaja, while the lyrics were written by Panchu Arunachalam.
 The song "Solla Solla Enna Perumai" belongs to the funk rock fusion genre.

-The song "Maaman Veedu" is set to the raga Bilahari.
+“Solla Solla Enna Perumai” was featured in the Finders Keepers Records [Ilaiyaraaja] compilation album of the same name.
+The song "Maaman Veedu" is directly copied from the carnatic song "Ra Ra Venu Gopa Pala" and set to the raga Bilahari.